tsatria03/CookyCraze/docks/readme.txt

-cookies    = deducts from the player's current cookie count. coins      = deducts from the player's current coin count. autocooky  = deducts from the player's auto cookie production rate. manulcooky = deducts from the player's manual cookie production rate. cookyspeed = deducts from the player's baking speed.
+cookies    = deducts from the player's current cookie count. coins      = deducts from the player's current coin count. autocookie  = deducts from the player's auto cookie production rate. manulcookie = deducts from the player's manual cookie production rate. cookiespeed = deducts from the player's baking speed.

 reroll_base_cost
 The base cost of the first reroll per prestige cycle.